ssl/ezXSS/readme.md

 visit the [wiki](https://github.com/ssl/ezXSS/wiki) for installation instructions.

-## Free hosted ezXSS and demo
+## Explore ezXSS hassle free
-No more need of having to install ezXSS on a server, as now users can register for an free account on [ez.pe](https://ez.pe), and start using the tool for free.
+Interested in using ezXSS but not keen on installing it?
+Worry not!
+You can access and start using ezXSS with a free account on [ez.pe](https://ez.pe).
+Simply sign up and get started without any installation hassle.

-For a demo with admin account visit [demo.ezxss.com/manage](https://demo.ezxss.com/manage) with password *demo1234*.
+Additionally, if you'd like to explore and test the tool before committing, there is a demo environment with admin account available at [demo.ezxss.com/manage](https://demo.ezxss.com/manage).

-Please note that some features might be disabled in both these versions.
+Please note that some features might be disabled or limited in both the free account on ez.pe and the demo environment.
+These limitations are in place to maintain the integrity and security of the platforms.
+However, you can still get a good grasp of the tool's capabilities and decide after to install it yourself.